agpavlik/React-Notes/README.md

 #### 🚩 React Router v.6.4 - Data mutation example<a name="467"></a>

 Let's learn how we can use React Router's actions to write data or to mutate data on the server.
 So while the `loaders` are to read data, `actions` are used to write data or to mutate data.
+Or in other words, actions allow us to manage this remote server state using action functions and forms that we then wire up to routes

 Example - [Pizzolino](https://github.com/agpavlik/Pizzolino)